 Birthright Israel provides the gift of first time, peer group, educational trips to Israel for Jewish young adults ages 18 to 26.
 Birthright Israel operates on a belief that it is every Jewish person’s birthright to visit Israel.
-To date, over 500,000 young adults from 52 countries have traveled to Israel for the first time on Birthright Israel trips.
+To date, over 600,000 young adults from 52 countries have travelled to Israel for the first time on Birthright Israel trips.
 More info regarding Birthright Israel

-Young adults of Jewish descent who are between 18-26 years old, and who have not been on organized trips to Israel after the age of 18.
+Young adults of Jewish descent who are between 18-26 years old (for standard Birthright Israel trips), or between ages 27-32 (for Birthright Israel for young professionals), who have not been on organized trips to Israel after the age of 18.
 At least one parent must be Jewish and participants must not practice another religion.
 Participants must additionally be post-high school and may not currently be learning in Yeshiva or a full-time Jewish studies program.
 You are still eligible if you have been to Israel before on your own or with family.
 More info regarding eligibility